 Brokers play a significant role in real estate transactions and the Indian real estate has been a home for the small as well as big brokers, where they have done business in an unrestricted environment.
 The unorganized and unregulated broker segment in India has around 9,00,000 plus brokers operating at various levels.
 Moreover, around 5, 00, 000 brokers operate out of top 15 cities.
-As per the information gained from the industry data, local brokers who operate on their own account for as much as 60 to 70 per cent transactions in the secondary market and around 20-30 per cent in the primary market.
+As per the information gained from the industry data, local brokers who operate on their own account for as much as 60 to 70 percent transactions in the secondary market and around 20-30 percent in the primary market.
 Under RERA, the real estate brokers will need to register themselves with the authorities to be able to facilitate a real estate transaction.

-The RERA blow for brokers was welcomed by big brokerage houses, but put the small brokers in worry because of the several compliances under RERA.
-Lets have a look at whats in store for them:
+The RERA blow for brokers was welcomed by big brokerage houses but put the small brokers in worry because of the several compliances under RERA.
+Let's have a look at whats in store for them:

-- Any false representation in a certain quality or service makes the broker liable for a penalty of Rs 10,000 per day for as long as the default continues.
-It can extend up to 5% of the total cost of concerned project.
+- Any false representation of a certain quality or service makes the broker liable for a penalty of Rs 10,000 per day for as long as the default continues.
+It can extend up to 5% of the total cost of the concerned project.
 While brokers mostly make 2-3 % of the property value in a given deal, a 5% penalty will result in hefty revenue losses, which may or may not be deliberately done on the part of real estate broker.

-- Moreover, the builders will also have to register the brokers as well as agents who will market their projects and have this information uploaded on their website.
+- Moreover, the builders will also have to register the brokers as well as agents who will market their projects and have this information uploaded to their website.
 Read more: Future of Indian Real Estate after RERA

 THE OTHER SIDE